synera-ai/nextchat-local/docs/projects/active/v1/analysis-projects-subsystem-documentation-comparison-v1.0.0.md

 ## Current Stage

-### Stage: implementation
+### Stage: completion
-Analysis phase completed, documenting findings and recommendations
+Analysis phase completed, comprehensive report documented with findings and recommendations

 ### Description
 Comprehensive analysis of the projects subsystem documentation has been completed, comparing human and AI layers, assessing codebase alignment, and evaluating workspace rules consistency.